-✓ The proposed amendment demonstrates a public benefit because it supports fully embedding Complete Streets concepts and ethics into all aspects of street corridors and networks in Bellevue.
-The demonstrable benefits of such full embedding include measurable increases in community health indicators, measurable increases in operations and performance of such street corridors and networks, and leveraging a Complete Streets policy presence in the form of grant and transportation funding from sources outside of city government.
+The proposed amendment demonstrates a public benefit because it supports fully embedding Complete Streets concepts and ethics into all aspects of street corridors and networks in Bellevue.
+The demonstrable benefits of such full embedding include measurable increases in community health indicators, measurable increases in operations and performance of such street corridors and networks, and leveraging a Complete Streets policy presence in the form of grants, awards and other sources of transportation project funding from sources outside of city government.